Joint research programme on the macroeconomy, taxation and banking

 Impact of COVID-19

-As a result of the dramatic change in economic circumstances coming from the COVID-19 pandemic, research examining the economic implications of the pandemic became a major focus of the joint research programme during 2020.
-Using the ESRI’s structural macro-model COSMO, a range of alternative scenarios for the Irish economy were investigated to help quantify the potential macro-economic impact of the public health shock.
-The results indicated that the large shocks to employment will take some time to unwind, and even with a relatively strong recovery, employment remains below no-pandemic baseline until the middle of 2023.
+As a result of the dramatic change in economic circumstances coming from the COVID-19 pandemic, research examining the economic implications of the pandemic became a major focus of the joint research programme since 2020.
+Using the ESRI’s structural macro-model COSMO, a range of alternative scenarios for the Irish economy were investigated to help quantify the initial macro-economic impact of the public health shock.
+This was developed further in 2021 to take into account developments in both the economy and in public health restrictions.
 Although the pandemic has a considerable negative impact on output in the short run, in each of the scenarios there is a return to growth over the medium term.

 In addition to research on the macro-economic impacts of COVID-19, work was also undertaken on the impact of the pandemic on small and medium enterprises (SMEs).
-This research focused on estimating the scale of the revenue losses and liquidity shortfalls, providing estimates for the initial period of restrictions and also across several outlook scenarios for 2020.
+This research estimated the scale of the revenue losses and liquidity shortfalls for the SME sector.
+It was then expanded to analyse the extent to which the pandemic might have longer-run implications for SME finances and the role of policy interventions in mitigating the economic impacts of the pandemic on this sector.

 Impact of Brexit